gabecpf97/weather_app/README.md

-This is a weather that uses the open weather api.
+This is a weather app that uses the open weather api.